cmuscioly/cmuscioly.github.io/tournament.md

 </blockquote>

 <p>
-Wherever it makes a difference, we will be following the **Regionals rules** for all events.
+Wherever it makes a difference, we will be following the <strong>Regionals rules</strong> for all events.
 </p>

 <h2>Tournament schedule</h2>